wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-optimize-wvd/includes/3-provision-fslogix.md

 1. Within that new key, add a **DWORD** called "Enabled" and set its value to "1."
 1. Add a **Multi-String value** called "VHDLocations" and add the file share location from Azure Files, in SMB path format.
 1. Open an elevated command prompt.
-1. Run the following commands where you replace placeholder values with the SMB file share path, the storage account access key, and the user's Azure AD User Principal Name (UPN) like kaicarter@contoso.onmicrosoft.com.
+1. Run the following commands where you replace placeholder values with the SMB file share path, the storage account access key, and the user's Azure AD User Principal Name (UPN).
+The UPN would look something like kaicarter@contoso.onmicrosoft.com.

    ```cmd
    net use Z: [SMB path used in VHDLocations in the registry] [storage access key]